Article

 What is an investment scam?

-Investment scams prey on your trust in your online connections and desire to grow your wealth.
-Some scams are ‘allegedly’ promoted by celebrities or by your social media friends and ask you to invest into a wealth-growth opportunity, such as Cryptocurrency or Gold.
-Most of these promotions are too good to be true, and are fabricated with false endorsements to persuade you into handing over money that you won’t see again.
+Investment scams prey on your trust in online connections and desire to grow your wealth.
+Some scams appear promoted by celebrities, or by your social media friends, and ask you to invest into a wealth-growth opportunity, such as cryptocurrency or gold.
+Most of these promotions are too good to be true, and are fabricated with fake endorsements to persuade you into handing over money that you likely won’t see again.

 How much do investment scams cost Australians?

-Scammers are becoming far more sophisticated in the tactics they use, with more than $700m lost to investment scams in 2021, data from the ACCC shows.
+Scammers are becoming more sophisticated in the tactics they use, with $945m lost to investment scams in 2024, according to data from the ACCC.
 Losing money to a scam can be devastating.
-Most investors admit that losing less than $5000 would have a serious financial impact on them and their families.

 How confident are Australians in identifying investment scams?